PDLT-University-of-York/test-split-site/docs/ultra/site-design-principles.md

     - This provides a consistent experience across modules, helping students navigate the site and locate items easily.
     - This structure is provided in site templates.
+    - For professional programmes this may be adapted to include other relevant sections, maintaining a clear and easy to navigate site structure.

 ??? essential "2.2 Essential: Materials within sections are clearly organised so content is easy to find."